DHTMLX/gantt-docs/data/desktop/working_calendars.md

 The default working time is the following:

+- working hours are from 08:00 to 17:00.
-Working days are from Monday to Friday.
-Working hours are from 08:00 to 17:00.
+- working days are from Monday to Friday.

 ###Getting the calendar of a task